dlbewley/demo-cni/presentation.md

 # VM Examples - Localnet Secondary

-## VMs directly attached to secondary
+## VMs directly attached to VLAN

-No UDN support for localnet topology yet.
+No UDN support for localnet topology as of 4.18.9.
 Net-attach-def only.

 ```yaml